saveroo/realtime-contact-list/readme.md

 - Edit Button
     - Will set [contactData] from [contacts]
     - Will set [appState] to [editing]

-### Functions
-> The code written under index.ts are designed to validate
-> and calculate form completions, this will be observed by the client
-- ./functions
-    - src
-        - index.ts

 ##### Application Flow:
 1. **[Client]** On Vue instance creation, client will listen with Firebase SDK onSnapshot